If you’re reading this post, then chances are – you are trying to learn more about the content upgrade strategy.

 People often need to see the message more than once to decide.
 Successful content upgrade methods repeat the offer 2, or even 3 times throughout the blog post.

 Pop-ups, if used properly can lead to an amazing rate of sign ups.
 Leadpages’ Leadboxes have pop-up templates that have been tested and proven successful with content upgrades.
-Also, our Plugmatter Promo Box plugin uses Leadpages Leadboxes, and is a fantastic method to promote content upgrades.

 As you can plainly see, many of these top bloggers have huge email lists and have content upgrades as one of their top techniques.